Dev-Rem/libStash/README.md

 # LibStash API

-A Restful Api for book e-commerce, using the Python Django web framework and Django Rest framework.
+A Restful API service for book e-commerce, using the Python Django web framework and Django Rest framework.

 This is my final year project of my Computer Science BSC.